-We love Prague Nightlife and we think it is one of the coolest parts about Prague.
+We love Prague Nightlife and we think it is one of the coolest parts of Prague.
 Book one of our Prague Nightlife Guides – private guide that will show you the best places selected according to your taste.
 You tell us what you like and we know where it is.

 Conclusion – What else?

 As mentioned at the beginning of this article.
-There is much and thousand times much more to see, view, experience and do in Prague.
+There are much and thousand times much more to see, view, experience and do in Prague.
 This was just a list of the crucial top 10 things to do in Prague nobody should miss out.

 We are here to help and guide you through all of these sights, tell you about the history and how the facts, buildings, traditions, culture and everything else relate to each other.
 We design each of our tours according to you.
 Because we know everyone is different and everyone is interested in something different.

 Contact us for any type of request or question you might have.
-We will be happy to assist you building the best holiday spent in our beautiful city of Prague.
+We will be happy to assist you in building the best holiday spent in our beautiful city of Prague.

 Also check out our tours for ideas what you might be interested in.

 Feel free to share this article with your friends, colleagues or family.
-You can easily use the buttons bellow.
+You can easily use the buttons below.
 We hope we could help you start getting ready for your upcoming trip to Prague.